allinspiration/allin-passionbot/README.md

 #   <github username of the original script author>
 ```

 The most important and user facing of these is `Commands`.
-At load time, Hubot looks at the `Commands` section of each scripts, and build a list of all commands.
+At load time, Passionbot looks at the `Commands` section of each scripts, and build a list of all commands.
 The included `help.coffee` lets a user ask for help across all commands, or with a search.
 Therefore, documenting the commands make them a lot more discoverable by users.

 When documenting commands, here are some best practices: